“First step towards cleaning-up public life”- Rajiv Gandhi (the then Prime Minister)

 |EXAMPLES OF “POLITICS WITHOUT PRINCIPLE”|

-- Emergence of Communalism for vote bank
+- The emergence of Communalism for vote bank

 - Religious appeal and citations for voting